nkardas/100DaysOfSwiftUI/Projects/README.md

 - **Real-World Applications**: Each project is designed to apply Swift and SwiftUI concepts in practical scenarios, helping me understand how to build functional apps.
 - **Skill Development**: These projects challenge me to implement various features, from UI design to data handling, enhancing my overall programming skills.
 - **Portfolio Building**: The completed projects serve as tangible examples of my work, which I can showcase in my portfolio or share with potential employers.

+## Available Applications

+### WeSplit: Check-Sharing App
+WeSplit is a simple check-sharing app built with SwiftUI.
+It helps users calculate how to split a check among multiple people and allows them to add a tip.